awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ## Example 3: Register targets using a group of tag keys \(without tag values\)<a name="mw-target-example-3"></a>

 Run the following command on your local machine to register nodes that all have one or more tag keys assigned to them, regardless of their key values\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]